 Additional Educational Needs (AEN)- Key information

-Useful external links for parents
+Further useful external links for parents

 Here you will find additional useful information and links to support which is available to you and your children.

-Information Advice and Support Kent (IASK) The Information and Advice and Support Kent (IASK) Service offers support and advice for parents - and families of disabled children - and children with SEN.
+Information Advice and Support Kent (IASK) The Information and Advice and Support Kent (IASK) Service offers support and advice for parents - and families of disabled children - and children with SEN. Here is there latest leaflet.

 Special educational needs (SEN) KCC education website.